-Threshold (warning) levels have been established for grain size (% sand and % mud), Total Organic Carbon concentration (%TOC) and trace metals in sediment samples from the Central Sand Bank Mitigation Plan, 2017 (Table 5).
-If these limits are violated, negative impacts on biota such as invertebrates, fish and birds in the Port could occur.
+Threshold (warning) levels have been established for grain size (% sand and % mud), Total Organic Carbon concentration (%TOC) and trace metals in sediment samples from the Central Sand Bank Mitigation Plan (Clark et al., 2017) (Table 5).
+If these limits are violated, negative impacts on biota such as invertebrates, fish and birds in the Port can occur.